 Yale School of Medicine (YSM) is advancing the physician assistant (PA) profession by educating the highly proficient PAs the country needs.
 As the nationwide shortage of primary care physicians grows, YSM is bringing more health care practitioners to patients with Yale PA Online, a program that prepares patient-focused clinicians who can learn in their own communities.
 The program blends online classes and coursework with in-person clinical rotations and three immersions, so students can earn a degree from the Yale School of Medicine without relocating.

 Our first cohort will begin classes in January 2018.
 The priority application deadline is August 1, 2017.
 The sooner you apply, the sooner you will receive an admissions decision.
+Yale PA Online uses its own application and is completely separate from CASPA.
+We do not accept the CASPA application.

 Yale PA Online Curriculum